 Norco (acetaminophen / hydrocodone) and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Norco (acetaminophen / hydrocodone) which include:
+There is 1 alcohol/food/lifestyle interaction with Norco (acetaminophen / hydrocodone):

 Consumer information for this interaction is not currently available.